 The SpareParts Festival, pioneered by Fleetwood Festival of Transport, is to receive a three-year investment thanks to Arts Council England.

-The investment will see the hugely popular transport themed art festival ‘accelerate’ to three northern transport events this year, increasing to five by 2020.
+The investment sees the hugely popular transport themed art festival ‘accelerate’ to three northern transport events, increasing to five by 2020.
 It will ensure that the spectacular programme can reach new audiences.